jrbrtsn/ban2fail/README.md

 keywords must be in upper case.
 Any values in the key=value pairs have whitespace stripped from the beginning and end of the line.
 Since there is little escaping of characters going on, regular expressions are mostly WYSIWYG.
-If you have a hash symbol '#' in your pattern (which is the comment character for the config file parser), you will need to escape it like so:
+If you have a hash symbol '#' or a double quote '"' in your pattern (which are special characters for the config file parser), you will need to escape them like so:

 ```
 # Nov 27 02:03:03 srv named[764]: client @0x7fe6a0053420 1.192.90.183#27388 (www.ipplus360.com): query (cache) 'www.ipplus360.com/A/IN' denied